Geometric Boundary Data for the Gravitational Field: Energy estimates for quasilinear wave problems with Sommerfeld, Dirichlet or Neumann boundary conditions

 \section{Energy estimates for quasilinear wave problems with Sommerfeld, Dirichlet or Neumann boundary conditions}

-We establish the strong well-posedness of quasilinear IBVP for wave equations with Dirichlet and Neumann boundary conditions by an approach similar to that carried out in~\cite{wpe} for Sommerfeld boundary conditions.
-We begin by reviewing the Sommerfeld case.
+We establish the strong well-posedness of the IBVP for quasilinear wave equations with Dirichlet and Neumann boundary conditions by an approach similar to that carried out in~\cite{wpe} for Sommerfeld boundary conditions.
+We begin by reviewing how to obtain energy estimates for the Sommerfeld case.